QuantumPL/site/content/publication/Peng2022/index.md

   Language Design and Implementation*'
 doi: 10.1145/3519939.3523713
 links:
-- name: arXiv
+- name: arXiv (Extended Version)
   url: https://arxiv.org/abs/2110.07018
 ---
 PLDI '22.
+See arXiv for extended version.
 To appear at PLDI 2022